cs5500-neu/admin/syllabus.md

 **Teaching Assistants**:

-* [Janhavi Malusare](mailto:malusare.j@northeastern.edu) malusare.j@northeastern.edu
-* [Siyu Bai](mailto:bai.si@northeastern.edu) bai.si@northeastern.edu
+* Tu Lu lu.tu@northeastern.edu
+* Huiru Wang yang.huir@northeastern.edu
+* Qiuying Zhuo zhuo.qi@northeastern.edu

 TA Hours and location listed on Piazza Under Resources/Staff

 ## Course Description

-This is a project-based class where we will spend the first few weeks of the semester learning software engineering best practices.
-Then you will work as a group to develop a large project.
+This course focuses on the fundamentals of developing software.
+We will learn how to develop software from start to finish through the framework of the software development lifecycle.
+This course is team project-based and much of the learning will be done through developing software as a team.
+We will work on an existing codebase (legacy code).

 **Registrar Description**: Covers the foundations of software engineering, including software development life cycle models (e.g., waterfall, spiral, agile); requirements analysis; user-centered design; software design principles and patterns; testing (functional testing, structural testing, testing strategies); code refactoring and debugging; software architecture and design; and integration and deployment.
 Includes a course project where some of the software engineering methods (from requirements analysis to testing) are applied in a team-based setting.
 Requires admission to MS program or completion of all transition courses.